-Another processor might only be able to read 2 bytes at a time; in that environment, the alignment for a 4-byte long integer might be 2.
+Another processor might only be able to read 2 bytes at a time-in that environment, the alignment for a 4-byte long integer might be 2.

 A structure type will have the same alignment as the structure member with the most strict alignment.
-To decrease the alignment requirements on the structure and its members, use #pragma pack or the packed data type attribute.
+To decrease the alignment requirements on the structure and its members, use #pragma pack or the \\packed data type attribute.

 All data types must have a size that is a multiple of their alignment.
 Otherwise, only the first element of an array would be guaranteed to be placed in accordance with the alignment requirements.
 This means that the compiler might add pad bytes at the end of the structure.
-For more information about pad bytes, see Packed structure types, page 350.
+For more information about pad bytes, see Packed structure types, page 360.

-Note that with the #pragma data_alignment directive you can increase the alignment demands on specific variables.
+Note: With the #pragma data\alignment directive, you can increase the alignment demands on specific variables.

-See also the C11 file stdalign.h.
+See also the Standard C file stdalign.h.